kelu0124/TEPC/README.md

 5. Single Cell RNA Sequencing
 Single cell RNA sequencing (scRNA-seq) reveals heterogeneity within cell types, leading to an understanding of cell−cell communication, cell differentiation, and differential gene expression.
 With current technology and protocols, more than 20,000 genes can be identified.
 Numerous data analysis pipelines have been developed to help analyze such complex data.

+6. Brain EEG data
+In this section, we embed the real brain activity time series data into the nonlinear dynamics system and consider the public Electroencephalogram (EEG) data, which consists of 18 participants and each with 128 time series.
+For each participant, the time series of EEG data come from 128 EEG electrodes within four scalp regions, like frontal, lateral, central, and posterior regions.
+In present work, for each participant, each EEG electrode is seen as an oscillator or a node and we obtain the coupling matrix of this brain neural network by calculating the Pearson correlation coefficient between any two of these 128 time series.

 Demonstration
 ======
 1. Figure 2